-- 2. Daily overtime is work carried out within general working hours for more than 8 hours a day and, within office work, for more than 7 hours 40 minutes a day or, on average, for more than the aforementioned hours in a day.
-It is subject to the payment of the regular wage plus 50% for the first two hours and the regular wage plus 100% for any following hours. - 3.
-As of 31 August 2020 or the beginning of the work shift schedule taking effect closest to this date, work which is carried out within general working hours for more than 38 hours 20 minutes a week and, within office work, for more than 37.5 hours a week, and which is not daily overtime, is weekly overtime.
+2. Daily overtime is work carried out within general working hours for more than 8 hours a day and, in office work, for more than 7 hours 40 minutes a day or, on average, for more than the aforementioned hours in a day.
+It is subject to the payment of the regular wage plus 50% for the first two hours and the regular wage plus 100% for any following hours.

+3. Work carried out within general working hours for more than 38 hours 20 minutes a week and, in office work, for more than 37.5 hours a week, and which is not daily overtime, is weekly overtime.
 It is subject to the payment of the regular wage plus 50% for the first eight hours and the regular wage plus 100% for any following hours.

-When using a work shift schedule, work carried out in excess of the aforementioned average weekly maximum working hours indicated in the work shift schedule, and which is not daily overtime, is weekly overtime.
+When using a work shift schedule, work carried out in excess of the aforementioned average weekly maximum working hours indicated in the work shift schedule, and which is not daily overtime, constitutes weekly overtime.
 It is subject to the payment of the regular wage plus 50% for the first eight hours of each three-week period and the regular wage plus 100% for the following hours.